johanneshorak/SAT/README.md

 see as an example the car body definition file in [./example/car_body_nowindows_xmpl.csv](./example/car_body_nowindows_xmpl.csv).
 It specifies how each of the six walls of the vehicle are made up.
 Each consist of one part, and each of these parts are made up of two layers.
 One 1mm thick steel layer on the outside, and an insulating layer on the inside.
 The front side of the vehicle (wall 1) and its roof (wall 5) have a thicker insulation layer than the other walls (5cm compared to 1cm).

-4) Create a forcing file
+### Creating a forcing file

-A forcing file contains the state of the atmosphere during the time the simulation is to be run.
+* A forcing file contains the state of the atmosphere during the time the simulation is to be run.

    - datetime ...
 Time at which the variables have the respective values.
 Format YYYY-MM-DD HH:MM:SS, in between the model interpolates linearly to the model time step (usually 1 second).
    - T_A ...
 The air temperature at 2m in degree centigrade
    - G ...
 Global radiation in W/m²
+   - v_10 ... wind speed at 10m height in m/s
-   - H ...
-Diffuse radiation in W/m² (equation to estimate from G given in Horak et al 2017 - will be automatized in the feature if not defined here).
+   - H ... (optional) Diffuse radiation in W/m² (equation to estimate from G given in Horak et al 2017 - will be automatized in the feature if not defined here).
-   - T_Gnd ...
-Ground temperature in degree centigrade.
+   - T_Gnd ... (optional) Ground temperature in degree centigrade.
 (As a first order approximation may use T_A, will be automatized in the feature)
-   - v_10 ... wind speed at 10m height in m/s

-Currently H and T_Gnd have to be specified, however, both can be estimated from T_A, G and v_10 as has been done in Horak et al 2017.
+H and T_Gnd may be specified if measurements or other model output is available.
+For Horak et al 2017 T_Gnd was calculated by a separate model (which relies only on T_A, G and v_10 as input parameters).
+This may be implemented into SAT in the future, but as of now is not.

-5) Create a scenario file
+### Creating a scenario file

 The above information is enough to run the model from command line (while specifying the definition files and, e.g. initial temperature, duration of the model run, ...).
 A more convinient way to do so is to generate a scenario file that tells the model which definition files should be used for a model run and what values other parameters should have.
 See, for instance, the scenario file [./example/scenario_xmpl.opt](./example/scenario_xmpl.opt).